If you are here, then most probably you want to become a better investor.

 Keep in mind:

 You have to use this ratio only for companies that produce profits.
-This tool is not relevant for comparing companies which do not generate income.
+This tool is not relevant for comparing companies that do not generate income.
 If you compare individual stocks using the ROE ratio, the general rule is the higher, the better.
 Higher ROE might be a sign that a stock can generate more profit in the future.

 6. Current Ratio